linux-kernel-labs/linux/Documentation/teaching/lectures/syscalls.rst

 Likewise, if a pointer passed by the application is invalid (e.g. unmapped, read-only for cases where it is used for writing), it could "crash" the kernel.
-There two approaches that could be used:
+There are two approaches that could be used:

 .. slide:: Invalid pointers handling approaches
    :inline-contents: True